samhagman/opserver/README.md

 - A mongo connection string for the admin database of your MongoDB installation

-- The options needed to authenticate and connect to that database (either in object or connection string format)
+- The options needed to connect to that database (either in object or connection string format)

 - The options needed to authenticate as a read only user to the databases you want to listen for events on.
 This would just be the same user/pass setup on all your databases that you want Opserver to be able to access